 What is the purpose of higher education?
 Why do we pursue specialized fields of knowledge in a university environment?
 What is the relationship between education and freedom?
 How are culture and faith informed by education?

 Although education produces knowledge that can further scientific and technical progress, the knowledge we gain can also be directed towards the flourishing of human persons in free societies.
 This summer seminar will introduce students to the relationship between higher education, authentic freedom and integral humanism.
 By reading authors such as Augusto del Noce, Jacob Levy, Jacques Maritain, John Cardinal Henry Newman, Jean Leclerq, and Luigi Giussani, we will ponder how an understanding of integral humanism can influence education, culture and community.
-By conducting this seminar in two places that have preserved classical culture—Pembroke College at Oxford University and Ampleforth Abbey—students will see living examples of the integration of learning, culture and faith.
+By conducting this seminar in two places that have preserved classical culture—Magdalen College at Oxford University and Ampleforth Abbey—students will see living examples of the integration of learning, culture and faith.
 Educational institutions are important to preserve and expand knowledge, yet an education that is integrated with community life, contemplation, and culture furthers authentic and integral human freedom.

 Selected Readings May Include:

 John Cardinal Henry Newman, The Idea of a University

 Professor Margarita Mooney will lead this seminar.
 She received her B.A. in Psychology at Yale University and her Ph.D. in Sociology at Princeton University.
 She is currently a professor at Princeton Theological Seminary.
 Her research and teaching cover topics relating to philosophy of social science, sociological research methods, and human flourishing.